jagadeesh9666/k8s/installation.md

 ### Note : Below command's should be executed on all nodes

-* to install kuberneties we required kubeadm, kubectl, kubelet to be present in all master and worker nodes.
+* To install kuberneties we required kubeadm, kubectl, kubelet to be present in all master and worker nodes.
 * Run the below script to install docker on ubuntu user
 * Docker should be installed on master and worker nodes. (below mentioned all steps should be done on all machines until specified to do something on master node)